redux-form/redux-form/docs/api/Props.md

 > Resets all the values in the form to the initialized state, making it pristine again.

-#### `submitting : boolean`

-> Whether or not your form is currently submitting.
-This prop will only work if you have passed an `onSubmit` function that returns a promise.
-It will be `true` until the promise is resolved or rejected.

 #### `submitFailed : boolean`

 > Starts as `false`.
 If `onSubmit` is called, and fails to submit _for any reason_, `submitFailed` will be set to